MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 If the option is not marked, the due date for the task is set to 7:00 P.M.
 Wednesday evening.

-*For detailed information about how a task’s due date is calculated, see Overview of the Workflow calendar .*
+*For detailed information about how a task's due date is calculated, see Overview of the Workflow calendar .*

 If an approver fails to respond by the due date, the task is considered